MarcelRobeer/explabox/README.md

 A number of tools in the `explabox` can also be used to provide transparency and explanations for local/global explanations to stakeholders, such as end-users or clients.

 > :information_source: The `explabox` currently only supports natural language text as a modality.
-In the future, we intend to extend the toolkit to other modalities.
+In the future, we intend to extend to other modalities.

 &copy; National Police Lab AI (NPAI), 2022